Shu8hamChand3r/Shu8hamChand3r/README.md

 <img src="https://cyberdefenders-storage.s3.me-central-1.amazonaws.com/profile-badges/shubhamchander8.png" width="300" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Shubham Chander is cyber security consultant with a profound interest in technology and a dedication to solving complex cyber security problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]